 More than a century after Joseph Larmor proposed the dynamo phenomenon to explain the solar magnetic field \citep{Larmor_1919}, the role of dynamo in producing stellar and planetary magnetic fields is well established through a magnetohydrodynamic (MHD) modeling of these strongly collisional systems \citep{Kapyla_2023,Schubert_2011,Tobias_2021}.
 The mean free path of Coulomb collisions in galaxies and the intracluster medium (ICM) of galaxy clusters, however, is typically larger than the relevant turbulent length-scales.
 Thus, the large-scale properties of these weakly collisional environments are governed by kinetic microphysics instead of Coulomb collisions.
 Even though a large body of research into the turbulent dynamo in such systems is based on MHD modeling \citep{Schekochihin_2004,Porter_2015,Vazza_2017,KorpiLagg_2024}, it has become clear that addressing the question with tools beyond MHD would be desirable \citep{Rincon_2019}.
 On the other hand, the multi-scale and inherently 3D nature of turbulent dynamo, which is difficult enough to model with MHD, now becomes an outstanding computational challenge.

 A fully kinetic treatment of systems beyond unity mass-ratio of the plasma particle species remains computationally prohibitively expensive.
-Hybrid (kinetic ion, fluid electron) modeling established the importance of a rich microphysics \citep{Rincon_2016,StOnge_2018}, where instabilities play a key role not only in setting the macroscopic transport properties of the plasma but also breaking adiabatic invariance, which would otherwise strictly inhibit dynamo action \citep{Helander_2016}.
+Hybrid (kinetic ion, fluid electron) modeling established the importance of a rich microphysics \citep{Rincon_2016,StOnge_2018}, where instabilities play a key role not only in setting the macroscopic transport properties of the plasma but also breaking adiabatic invariance, which would otherwise strictly inhibit dynamo action \citep{Helander_2016}\footnote{This interplay is why dynamo action is inhibited in the CGL closure \citep{CGL_1956}, which is also not suited to capture the non-gyrotropic physics of the Weibel instability considered here.}.
 This is an important aspect, since the intra-cluster medium is extremely well magnetized, with typical Larmor radii being of planetary size, compared to the megaparsec scale system size.
 Another issue is that most of the proposed seed generation mechanisms, such as the Biermann battery \citep{Biermann_1950} at the ionization fronts of the early universe \citep{Subramanian_1994}, yield tiny magnetic fields (typically $\sim 10^{-24} \,\rm T$) \citep{Langer_2018,Subramanian_2016,Durrive_2015}.
 These fields are unable to magnetize the plasma, in which case the dynamo is significantly less efficient due to a kinetic damping of the magnetic field \citep{pusztaiPRL}.